ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/README.md

 Consumers can group to build consumer groups:
 - Each consumer within a group reads from exclusive partitions.
+- A partition can be read only by one consumer within the consumer group, so if there are more consumers than partitions, the extra consumers will remain idle.
 - Kafka guarantees that a message is read only by one consumer within the consumer group.
 - If we have more consumers than partitions, some consumers will be inactive.
 This scenario could be built on purpose, for instance 3 partitions and 4 consumers in case a consumer breaks down, the 4th one takes place to keep consuming with 3 consumers.
 - If we have more partitions than consumers, some consumers will read from more than one partition.